AndrewLawendy/cib-expenses-stats/README.md

 # CIB Expenses Stats

-This app aims to give a better view on your CIB credit card expenses each month.
+This app aims to give a better view on your CIB credit card expenses each month or you can update each month in your local storage and quickly check them and compare your progress between months.

 You expenses are displayed through 3 views:

 - Table (The amount is sortable and can be filtered by expense description)